 Participants will also be exposed to the teaching and linguistic expertise of the Middlebury Russian faculty, who will open their classrooms for observations and, as guest lecturers, will lead a series of workshops and seminars.
 Participants will demonstrate mastery of the material by designing and implementing a number of classroom activities and a final lesson.
 Participants additionally will benefit from the Russian School’s intensive environment by interacting with students and teachers at cultural events and meals.

 In 2014, tuition, lodging expenses, meals, textbooks, and classroom materials were covered by grant funding, and each participant was eligible to receive a travel reimbursement of up to $250.
 Participants receive one unit of graduate credit.

 This program is led by Dr. Evgeny Dengub, Lecturer in Russian at Amherst College, and Dr. Irina Dubinina, Associate Professor of Russian at Brandeis University.

 Eligibility requirements: Candidates must be currently teaching or planning to teach Russian in the United States.
 Russian language proficiency must be at the graduate level.

-For more information about the 2014 STARTALK Institute at the Davis School of Russian, please consult our list of Frequently Asked Questions.
+For more information about last summer's Startalk Institute at the Davis School of Russian, please consult our list of Frequently Asked Questions.
 You may also contact Dr. Evgeny Dengub at firstname.lastname@example.org.